 The Story Behind World Diabetes Day

-The symbol of World Diabetes Day is a blue circle.
-The blue circle globally represents Diabetes Awareness and symbolizes unity.
-IDF sought a simple format to facilitate reproduction and use by people who wanted to support the campaign.
-This date is also marked with lighting of monuments and prominent buildings around the world in the same color.
+The symbol of World Diabetes Day is a blue circle, which globally represents diabetes awareness and symbolises the unity of the diabetes community.
+Blue represents the sky and is the same color as the United Nations flag, which also symbolises the union of countries.
+IDF sought a simple format to facilitate widespread use by those who wish to support the campaign.
+This date is also marked with lighting of monuments and prominent buildings around the world in the same colour.

 On World Diabetes Day, wearing blue colours, displaying WDD visual assets and sharing a blue circle selfie are just some of the activities that people are encouraged to get involved in.
 Take a look at more ways you can support and raise awareness of the campaign here.

 The theme for WDD in 2021-23 is Access to Diabetes Care, with a focus in 2022 of raising awareness of the need for more diabetes education in 2022.
 Roche Diabetes Care is committed to advancing access to diabetes care and overcoming health disparities so that we can help people with diabetes experience true relief from their daily therapy burden, irrespective of where they live.
 This year, Roche Diabetes Care’s dedicated support for World Diabetes Day includes awareness activities highlighting the need for better access to high-quality diabetes education for people living with diabetes and healthcare professionals everywhere in the world.